 All the social housing projects in Nanaimo are operated by non-profit societies or local service clubs.
 For most of the projects, subsidies are provided through BC Housing although many senior’s projects are now considered “low end of market” as they no longer are subsidized.
 Generally, tenants never pay more than 30% of their gross income for rent.
 Listings for all social housing projects in Nanaimo and around the province can be found through BC Housing’s website: www.bchousing.org

-NAHS owns and operates Albion Place located at 510 Pine St. in Nanaimo.
-This complex has 17 units of 2,3,4BR townhouse units.
-Applicants must have dependent children (minimum 40% legal custody) to qualify for subsidized family housing.
+NAHS owns and operates Albion Place located at 510 Pine St. and Quarterway (previously Lion’s Housing) at 1612 Bowen Road in Nanaimo.
+Albion Place has This complex has 17 units of 2,3,4BR townhouse units.
+Quarterway has 22 units of 2,3 and 4 BR townhouse style units as well as 3 1BR units.
+Applicants for both projects must have dependent children (minimum 40% legal custody) to qualify for subsidized family housing.

-Applications for this project are available by calling 1-800-257-7756 or on the internet at www.bchousing.org and should be returned to the Registry directly.
+Applications for these projects are available by calling 1-800-257-7756 or on the internet at www.bchousing.org and should be returned to the BC Housing directly.

 All projects have a waiting list and there is no emergency housing available at any of the complexes.
 Most of the complexes are townhouse style and only the project at 3rd and Howard allows cats and dogs.
 For the complexes run by Pacifica Housing, and for the project at 3rd and Howard, tenant selection is also done through the Provincial Housing Registry.

-For the Lion’s housing complex and the M’Akola aboriginal family complexes, applicants should contact the providers directly.
+For the M’Akola aboriginal family complexes, applicants should contact the providers directly.

 M’Akola Housing – 250-756-4217